-Guideline - Existing windows, including sashes, lights, lintels, sills, frames, molding, shutters, and all hardware should be retained and repaired through routine maintenance whenever possible.
-When deteriorated elements must be replaced, new elements should be compatible with the original in terms of material, design and hardware.
+6.1.4 updated Guideline- Existing historic windows, including sashes, lights, lintels, sills, frames, molding, shutters, and all hardware may be repaired or replaced.
+If repaired or replaced, alterations should be made with in-kind material and in the same design.
+Historic windows that have separate panes of glass should be replaced with simulated or true divided lights.
+Non-historic windows should be replaced with in-kind material and design or wood or wood-composite material in the same design.
+Material exceptions may be made for preexisting aluminum or steel framed windows.
 Should it be necessary to replace an entire window, the replacement should be sized to the original opening and should duplicate all proportions and configurations of the original window.